 Method of using Dantrolene, a FDA-approved drug, currently used for treatment of muscular skeletal dysfunction, to treat T-lymphocyte mediated disorders (autoimmune diseases and chronic graft versus host disease) in humans and animals.

 Researchers at the University of California, Davis have discovered that Dantrolene, a FDA approved drug currently used for the treatment of muscular skeletal dysfunctions, significantly suppresses CD4+ T cell functions such as proliferation and cytokine production.
-This indicates a new application of Dantrolene as a new tool for manipulation of T cell function allowing for the development of therapeutic strategies for treatment of a number of human disorders caused by the immune system dysfunction.
+By targeting T cells, Dantrolene can effectively reduce inflammation-induced tissue damage.
+Furthermore, this drug can effectively reduce graft rejection.